trentlarson/endorser-mobile/README.md

   - Create an identifier & add name.

+  - After a claim:

+    - On Notification screen, run the daily background check.
-  - Close app & see notification of new claims after 15 minutes.
+    - Close app (android) or background app (iOS) & see notification of new claims after 15 minutes.
 (On android, that's the minimum time to start a background task.)

   - As a second user, import via the mnemonic, eg. #3 from endorser-ch test/util.js